bttger/my-linux/README.md

 # my-linux

-See the [efistub_fde.md](/efistub_fde.md) file for instructions to install Arch linux without a bootloader and with full disk encryption.
+The instructions in [efistub_fde.md](/efistub_fde.md) install Arch linux without a bootloader and with full disk encryption.

-Everything that follows in this readme is not up to date and a WIP.

 ## TODO